HeinrichHartmann/HeinrichHartmann.github.io/_posts/2012-09-10-Dissecting-Hello-World.md

 contain executable data.

 ### Segments
-To extract the information about from the Program header we call 'readelf --segments'
+To extract the information about from the Program header we call:

+    $ readelf --segments a.out

     Elf file type is EXEC (Executable file)
     Entry point 0x4003e0
     There are 9 program headers, starting at offset 64